Skip to content

 VRCover

 VR Cover has been around for some time and is known for making accessories designed to improve headset hygiene and comfort against the face.
-We’ve tested a fair few of their Quest-specific covers, straps and facial interface replacements in the past.
+We’ve tested a fair few of their Quest-specific covers, straps, and facial interface replacements in the past.
 Some staff members love the added comfort, while others don’t feel they made a huge difference.

-However, the facial interface replacements are the best option if you plan on exercising and getting sweaty in VR — you can easily swap the covers our when things get a bit slippery.
+However, the facial interface replacements are the best option if you plan on exercising and getting sweaty in VR — you can easily swap the covers out when things get a bit slippery.
+You can browse VR Cover’s Quest 2 accessory range through the USInternational, and European stores.

 Lens Cover